 Study French or Spanish from scratch

-You can choose to study Spanish ab-initio, meaning you don't need to have any knowledge of the language before you arrive.
-You'll study with other ab-initio students during your first year, and will focus on improving your language skills, before joining the post A Level students during your second year.
+You can choose to study French or Spanish ab initio, meaning you don't need to have any knowledge of the language before you arrive.
+You'll study with other ab initio students during your first year, and will focus on improving your language skills, before joining the post-A level students during your second year.
 You'll study fewer linguistics modules, to allow more time for language learning.

-You'll take two core modules in each language.
+You'll take core modules in each language.
 These modules focus on developing your fluency, accuracy and communication expertise.
+Examples may include:

-If you are taking Spanish ab initio, you will follow an intensive, fast-track programme with more Spanish and less linguistics.
+If you are taking French or Spanish ab initio, you will follow an intensive, fast-track programme with more language and less linguistics.
+Examples may include:

 In addition to the above you will also need to complete our online Academic Integrity module.